 - Triggering sequences based on engagement

 The multi-channel approach reveals insights impossible to detect in single-channel.
 A prospect who ignores your emails but engages heavily on LinkedIn remains hot, just on a different channel.
 For example, La Growth Machine allows you to detect these cross-channel signals and automatically adapt your follow-up strategy.
-With a starting plan at €50/month, you already get access to Email + LinkedIn automation with 250 enriched leads per month and Waterfall Email enrichment, allowing quick identification of the most engaged prospects.
+With a starting plan at €50/month, you already get access to Email + LinkedIn automation with 250 enriched leads per month and Waterfall Email enrichment, allowing you to quickly identify the most engaged prospects.

 Marketing Automation and Nurturing: Marketing automation platforms nurture warm prospects until they reach the hot threshold, then automatically transfer them to sales: